brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 ### Site maintenance in general

-Over and above writing posts and adding images, sometimes you just have to figure out stuff---HTML, CSS, and such---that's gone awry with your site, and *that* can require a lot of builds, some of them biggies when you're pushing a lot of changes that have to be processed on the fly.
+Over and above writing posts and adding images, sometimes you just have to figure out stuff --- HTML, CSS, and such --- that's gone awry with your site, and *that* can require a lot of builds, some of them biggies when you're pushing a lot of changes that have to be processed on the fly.

-For example: one Saturday last month, I had a particularly heavy session that racked up nearly a *half-hour* of build time---one-tenth of the monthly Netlify allowance---in that one day!
+For example: one Saturday last month, I had a particularly heavy session that racked up nearly a *half-hour* of build time --- one-tenth of the monthly Netlify allowance --- in that one day!

 ## How you can stay with Netlify